-The System Examination will be conducted in line with the mandate of EACC as stipulated in section 11 (1) (g) and (i) of the Ethics and Anti-Corruption Commission Act, 2011; which states that the Commission shall:
+The review will be conducted in line with the of EACC’s mandate as stipulated in section 11 (1) (g) and (i) of the Ethics and Anti-Corruption Commission Act, 2011; and which states that the Commission shall:

 - Advise, on its own initiative, any person on any matter within its functions; and